 If you’re an agency working specifically with local businesses, being vigilant to the changing local environment can be critical to success.
 The factors that have the biggest impact on local search engine rankings can make a huge difference to customer conversions, so changes in importance should be monitored closely.

-As with the 2020 Local Search Ranking Factors survey, social signals aren’t included in the 2021 results.
+As with the 2020 and 2021 Local Search Ranking Factors surveys, social signals aren’t included in the 2023 results.
 Social signals have been decreasing in importance in relation to local search rankings for a while, so it makes sense to exclude them entirely from the survey.

 Local Pack / Local Finder Ranking Factors Over Time

-Since 2015, Google Business Profile has continued to increase in importance for Local Pack/Finder ranking importance, leaping from 15% in 2015 to 36% in 2021.
+Since 2015, Google Business Profile has continued to increase in importance for Local Pack/Finder ranking importance, leaping from 15% in 2015 to a peak of 36% in 2021.
+In 2023, this percentage dropped slightly to 32%, although it remains the factor rated as most important.
 Links, citations, behavioral signals, and personalization have all seen drops in importance during this time.

 Local Organic Ranking Factors Over Time